 To help, this post will share definitions and provide answers, while also offering a way to protect the truck bed from being damaged by the cargo it carries.

-A ½ ton pickup can weigh, on average, about 10,000 pounds—so that’s clearly not how the vehicle got its name.
+A ½ ton pickup can weigh between 4,500 and 7,500 pounds—so that’s clearly not how the vehicle got its name.
 Instead, the half-ton designation refers to the 1,000 pounds of what’s called “payload capacity,” or the combined weight of the truck’s passengers and cargo.
 Many modern ½ ton trucks, of course, can carry more than 1,000 pounds (so check the actual capacity of yours) while the nickname lives on.

 Also check to see the towing capacity of your ½ ton pickup truck, a metric that’s related to but not the same as the payload capacity.
 To ensure that you’re not towing more than your truck’s capacity to safely do so, there are a few steps to take.
 First, find out your truck’s curb weight, which is the weight of that particular make and model with standard equipment, a full tank of gas and topped off fluids, but without passengers or cargo.

 Next, weigh your loaded vehicle, trailer attached.
 Next up, look at the gross combined weight rating (GCWR), which includes the truck, passengers, cargo, fuel, trailer, and trailer cargo.
 To find out the safe towing capacity for the vehicle, start with the GCWR and subtract its curb weight, plus the weight of truck cargo and passengers.

 To calculate the safe payload capacity, start with the gross vehicle weight rating (GVWR), which is the maximum weight of a vehicle, including passengers and cargo.
 Take that number and subtract its curb weight.

 Here’s another tip.
 If you’re going to carry heavy loads, you’ll want to get a truck bed liner to protect your vehicle.